Taiwan says WHO should let it attend all its meetings | Law-Order

 Speaking to lawmakers at parliament, Wu said the WHO's director general should take the initiative to invite Taiwan to attend this month's WHA as an observer.
 The WHO should also "let Taiwan fully participate in all the WHO's meetings, activities and systems, to put into effect the WHO's charter that health is a basic human right and achieve at an early date the 'Health for All' goal", he added.

 He separately told reporters that Taiwan faced a "very high level of difficulty" in taking part in this year's WHA, but said it was winning more and more support from countries for its bid to be invited this year.
-The WHO said in an emailed statement that when it comes to Taiwan's participation in the WHA, the decision is with United Nations member states.
+The WHO said in an emailed statement that Taiwan's observer status at the WHA is a question for the WHO's 194 member states to consider and decide upon.

+"Irrespective of governance questions, WHO attaches importance to its ongoing technical work with Taiwanese health experts.
+The WHO Secretariat facilitates the involvement of Taiwanese experts in WHO technical activities," it added.
+Earlier this month, U.S. Secretary of State Antony Blinken said the United States "strongly encourages" the WHO to reinstate Taiwan's invitation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)